OXID-eSales/security-module/README.md

 The module provides password strength estimation for any string input.
-It can validate password length and character variety of passwords according to configuration and be used for visal indication via Ajax widget.
+It can validate password length and character variety of passwords according to configuration and be used for visual indication via Ajax widget.
 Provided in the template is a progress bar style indicator of password strength.

 ### Configuration